icon

 Map of Tahitian Pearling Areas

 The tropical waters of the South Pacific Ocean are ideal for culturing large pearls.
-The warmer temperatures increase the metabolism of the p. margaritifera oyster, and encourages a faster rate of crystalline nacre deposition.
+The warmer temperatures increase the metabolism of the Pinctada margaritifera oyster, and encourages a faster rate of crystalline nacre deposition.

 Combined with the longer-than-average growth times for each pearl, this results in pearls with very thick nacre and beautiful luster and color.

-Here's a few Tahitian Pearl Farming facts for pearl masters to know:
+Here's a few Tahitian pearl farming facts for pearl masters to know:

 • The majority of farms are spread throughout the Tuamoto Archipelago.
 The farms usually consist of small family or community-owned operations, which send their harvested pearls to the big island of Tahiti for processing and export.